triton-inference-server/fastertransformer_backend/README.md

 The `tools` directory provides python scripts to send requests to the triton server.
 You can build upon those examples to suit your needs.

-Specically `tools/issue_request.py` is a simple script that sends a request contained in a JSON file.
+Specifically `tools/issue_request.py` is a simple script that sends a request contained in a JSON file.
 You may use it with `$python3 tools/issue_request.py tools/requests/sample_request.json`, for example.
 You can also pass command-line arguments as a JSON-formatted string with the `--params` argument.

 ## Changelog